Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/manage-rate-plans/manage-rate-plans.md

   - From 11 to 50 comments, 1,000 yen
   - 51 to 100 comments, 1,500 yen

-Create three units and set the upper limit to 100.
+Create units and set the upper limit to 100.

 The feature menu is